This project illustrates how to install an “Old Work” Low Voltage Mounting Bracket for a RJ-45 Ethernet jack network connection.

 Home Theater Cable and Wiring

 The low voltage mounting bracket accepts a wide variety of face plates and connectors is great for organizing home theater wiring.
 Instead of punching down an Ethernet RJ-45 jack as illustrated above, there are HDMI snap-in jacks available for a professional HDTV installation.
-See the Home Theater & Cable Plates, HDMI Inserts by Datacomm Electronics for recessed low voltage media plates, ideas and installation manuals.
-You can find these items at Amazon.com.
+See the Home Theater & Cable Plates / HDMI Inserts for recessed low voltage media plates, ideas and installation manuals.
+You can find these items at Amazon.

 Thanks for reading,